Ifo, Ogun State: Nearby localities

-Nearby major towns include Soyinka Alaja, iyana Cele,Igbusi, Ilepa, Onihale, Pakoto, Kajola, Lisa, Oyero, Arepo, Seriki, Coker, Ibogun, Matogun, Lambe, Alagbole, Ajuwon and Akute, Ojodu, Isheri all of which constitute their own communities with their own traditional rulers (Obas and Baale's).
+Nearby major towns include Soyinka Alaja, Iyana Cele, Igbusi, Ilepa, Onihale, Pakoto, Kajola, Lisa, Oyero, Arepo, Seriki, Coker, Ibogun, Matogun, Lambe, Alagbole, Ajuwon and Akute, Ojodu, Isheri all of which constitute their own communities with their own traditional rulers (Obas and Baale's).
 Together these areas make up Ifo Division.
 Ifo Division has a large industrial area containing several factories.
 The town of Ifo itself is home to branches of several established Nigerian banks.

 Ifo is the fastest growing part-market of the Ogun metropolis, owing in part to increasing influxes of people from Ifo's surrounding towns and villages who are attracted by the town's proximity to Lagos State.

-Religion
+Religion and Tradition

-Inhabitants of Ifo include adherents to several religions, including Christianity, Islam, and traditional worship.
+Inhabitants of Ifo include adherents to several religions, including Isese, Christianity, and Islam.
+The traditional leader of the people is the Olu Ifo of Ifo land.

 Education

 Within greater Ifo, there are more than 5 public primary schools and 10 secondary schools.
 There are also several private nurseries, primary and secondary schools, and 2 tertiary institutions.